What Is Mitragyna Hirsuta?

 Summary: Is Mitragyna hirsuta A Viable Kratom Alternative?

 Mitragyna hirsuta is one of the most popular kratom alternatives.
-It’s weaker than kratom but offers most of the same benefits towards managing pain, anxiety and improving energy levels.
+It’s weaker than kratom but offers most of the same benefits for managing pain, anxiety and improving energy levels.

-This species is also a good option for people who are unable to obtain kratom legally.
+This species is also a good option for people who cannot obtain kratom legally.
 Some people even prefer M. hirsuta as its lower potency reduces the risk of side effects associated with its use.